realyixuan/blog/Perfectionism is a pitfall.md

 The procrastination does appear not only before things' starting but also the time things' ending.
 Perfectionist always can't end things, feeling uncomfortable if they think there are imperfect things.
 They are just always busy perfecting something, getting into some certain weird situation where much time is spent but with little effect and things are all the time close to being done but never.
 So what does they get finally from it, only a great feeling I guess, nothing more.
 Here perfectionism definitely brings poor execution, Because of it, perfectionists tend not to make a plan, even though they get one, the plan is hard to be executed well.

 And even worse, often some pefectionists pursue perfection not because they just simply want to be amazing perfect.
 It is just used as a cover for their fear.
 Some perfectionists severely lack self-confidence, extremly being afraid of exposing their shortcomings and making mistakes, being forced to become a perfectionist.
 The best way of covering their shortcoming is don't do it.
 Then the consequence obviously is: if you are able not to do it, don't do it, or put it off as long as possible as you can if not.
 Also ironically, perfectionism makes them less self-confident.

-This is reminds me of the quote from Mark Twin: "It ain’t what you don’t know that gets you into trouble.
-It’s what you know for sure that just ain’t so".

 - Perfectionism will take away your liberty